Trending Topics

 How grammar and spell checkers work

 All grammar and spell checkers use basic computational algorithms to check for errors.
 These algorithms have been around since the early 1970s, so most are simple.
-The algorithm will scan the document, then compare it with known texts, like dictionaries and sets of grammar rules.
+The algorithm will scan the document, and then compare it with known texts, like dictionaries and sets of grammar rules.
 If the checker cannot find the word in the system’s database, then the algorithm will flag it and make suggestions.

 Grammar and spell checkers remained basic until 2009 when a company called Grammarly started to use artificial intelligence (AI) to check for context and syntax, not just check for simple spelling mistakes.
 Soon, other grammar and spell-checking companies started to use similar AI technology to scan for errors and make recommendations.
 This forced Microsoft to improve its own version of spell check, too.
 Click here to learn how to set up Microsoft Spell Checker.
 Now, there are dozens of grammar and spell checkers to choose from.